 Vehicle Specific Subwoofers

-Some subwoofers are even made for your car.
-This is really helpful if you have a smaller more compact car.
-They take space saving, into account as well as the budget and the appearance.
+Some subwoofers are made specifically for your car.
+If you have a smaller more compact car, these subwoofers would be helpful.
+They take space-saving into account as well as the budget and appearance.
+If stealth is your priority, consider these top under seat subwoofers for your car,

 How to Pick the Right Subwoofer for Your Car